dell/csm-docs/content/docs/csidriver/features/unity.md

 ## Controller HA

-The CSI Unity driver supports controller HA feature.
+The CSI Unity XT driver supports controller HA feature.
 Instead of StatefulSet controller pods deployed as a Deployment.

 By default, number of replicas is set to 2, you can set the `controllerCount` parameter to 1 in `myvalues.yaml` if you want to disable controller HA for your installation.
-When installing via Operator you can change the `replicas` parameter in the `spec.driver` section in your Unity Custom Resource.
+When installing via Operator you can change the `replicas` parameter in the `spec.driver` section in your Unity XT Custom Resource.

 When multiple replicas of controller pods are in a cluster each sidecar (Attacher, Provisioner, Resizer, and Snapshotter) tries to get a lease so only one instance of each sidecar is active in the cluster at a time.